 Quieter holiday parks on rural sites with fewer facilities:

-Prices vary but for example, I got a quote for caravan sites for the August school holidays 2023 and found a four-berth caravan for £779 at the independently owned Cheverton Copse.
-That's £27 per person, per night at a holiday park with outstanding reviews.
+Prices vary but for example, I got a quote for caravan sites for the August school holidays 2025 and found a four-berth caravan for £721 at The Lakes, Rookley.
+That's £26 per person, per night during peak season.

 There are two main types of holiday park on the Isle of Wight: